ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan/index.rst

 Uncertified code
 ----------------

-We need to make sure no uncertified code is being used.
-This means for us, code that is not part of the safety certification effort where we do not yet provide evidence for requirements and/or sufficient test coverage.

-We achieve this by instructing customers to verify that they only call functions from the certified subset in their source code.
-Initially via providing a list of certified functions, and moving on to tooling and automation in the second half of the year 2025 for the next release and its certification.

-We will ensure that all certified functions, and functions called by those certified functions, are 100% statement-covered by tests and described by requirements and design.
-In best case through tests of the certified functions, but maybe also through tests of the private functions (see "Private functions” section).
+It has to be ensured that no uncertified code from the core library is being used in a customer project.

+This is achieved in two steps.

+Firstly, it is ensured that the certified subset only contains certified code.

+Secondly, customers must ensure they only use code from the certified subset.

-All uncertified functions and certified functions that are not called are unused code (see "Unused code”).
+All uncertified code and certified code that is not called, is unused code.

 Unused code
 -----------

-We rely on the qualified Ferrocene compiler to ensure that only functions that are intentionally called by the customer and functions called by those intentionally called functions are used.
-If the compiler fails to do that correctly that is a problem with the compiler qualification and not the core library certification.
+The qualified Ferrocene compiler ensures that no code that is not used in source code is being executed.

-The compiler usually removes unused functions, but that behavior is not specified and can therefore not be relied upon.
+Additionally the compiler usually removes unused functions from the final binary.
+But this behavior is not specified and can therefore not be relied upon.

 Tool safety assessments
 -----------------------